Board’s Economic Impact Analysis Disputes Industry Submissions, Board Advances Proposed Rule Without Changes

 The Latest on Proposed Changes to Wisconsin Patient Counseling Rule That Will Impact Mail Order Pharmacies

 As anticipated in our previous update, the Wisconsin Pharmacy Examining Board (the "Board") has declined to make any changes to its proposed oral counseling requirement as a result of its economic impact analysis.
 Therefore, the language requiring mandatory oral counseling will be subject to public comment at the next Board meeting on December 17, 2019.
-A copy of the latest rule language and the economic impact analysis are available here.

 The analysis disregarded evidence from mail order pharmacies about the significant economic impact based on an assumption that the proposed rule is no different than current practices.
 The summary states: "the Pharmacy Examining Board recognizes that the current practice of calling a patient when the pharmacist utilizes professional judgment to determine a phone call is in the best interest of the patient is in compliance with the proposed rule…and deems no action is necessary to mitigate this economic concern."